 First, it can grow sales via selling more of its product.
 This might come simply through population growth, per-capita increases in consumption, or some combination of both.
 For instance, the average person consumed 46 Coca-Cola Company beverages per year back in 1992.
 By 2012, that figure had climbed to 94.
 An additional 1.5 billion people inhabited the planet over the same period.
 Needless to say, these trends added a lot of dollars to Coca-Cola Company coffers.

 Second, it can use its free cash flow to acquire new businesses.
 The acquisition of British firm Costa Coffee for $5,000m (less than one year’s free cash flow to Coke) would be a recent example.
 It could also use the same to repurchase its own shares, thereby increasing per-share earnings and dividends for stockholders.
 Since it first started buying its own stock in the 1980s, the company has spent circa $50,000m in total on net share repurchases.
 My math might be wrong but I have the company acquiring over 30% of its shares in that time frame.

 There’s much more to say on the growth front but you get the point.
 Anyway, Coke stock currently trades at an earnings yield of approximately 4% and a dividend yield of circa 2.9%.
 10-year Treasury Notes trade at a yield of 1.85%.
 Unlike the latter, the former can realistically grow in the 7% per-annum region notwithstanding the lower levels of growth in recent years.

 That spread is interesting for all the folks out there that don’t like Coke’s current valuation.
 I’ve called these type of stocks expensive before but in relative terms they aren’t.
 Think Coke stock will yield a 4% dividend while growing at high single-digits a year?
 In my view it just ain’t gonna happen in this environment.
-If it did, it would probably be time to back up the truck.
+It would probably be time to back up the truck if it did.
 Contrary to popular opinion, I don’t believe that now is an obviously bad time to buy shares of Coca-Cola stock for long-term investment accounts.